eberhardtkorf/eberhardtkorf.github.io/pages/hybrid_pose_estimation/md_a.md

 This is a visual and animated appendix for my paper titled _Hybrid pose estimation of space debris with neural networks developed using photorealistic synthetic data_.
 This page contains videos of different pose estimation simulations from the paper.
 The full version of the results can be seen in the paper.

-The data used in this work can be obtained on [Kaggle](https://www.kaggle.com/datasets/eberhardtkorf/synthetic-cubesat).
+The data used in this work can be obtained on <a href="https://www.kaggle.com/datasets/eberhardtkorf/synthetic-cubesat" target="_blank">Kaggle</a></td>.

 ### Direct-to-Filter Sequence A